 Closing Cost Options

 USDA loans allow the seller to pay for the buyer’s closing costs, up to 3% of the sales price.
 Borrowers can also use gift funds from family members or qualifying non-profit agencies to offset closing costs when they supply this downloadable USDA gift letter signed by the donor.

-Borrowers who don’t have all their closing costs paid for by the seller or otherwise need cash to close the loan will need to prove they have adequate assets.
-Two months bank statements will be required.
+Borrowers who don’t have all their closing costs paid for by the seller, or by assistance programs, will need cash to close the loan.
+They will need to prove they have adequate assets.
+Two months of bank statements will be required.